huyeduon/shmmon/README.md

 # ACI Leaf Switch Dev/Shm Utilization Monitoring.

+This code runs a Flask web-server, it auto call API to APIC and check for dev/shm utilization of the switch whose ID is define in .env file.

 Should run it in python3 virtual environment.
 The website is auto refreshed by default in 300 seconds.
 To refresh frequency, go to file index.html in the folder app/templates/ replace 300 with number of second you want.

 ```